Geography & Planning

 A student who wishes to apply to the Geographic Information Systems (GIS) certificate program should download the Graduate Studies Application, and follow the instructions for the self-managed application process.

 For the Graduate Studies application, the plan number for the Certificate in Geographic Information Systems (GIS) is C233.
-For more information, contact Dorothy Ives-Dewey, Graduate Coordinator.
+For more information, contact Dr. Dottie Ives Dewey, Graduate Coordinator for the certificate program.